arlofonseca/fivem-parking/README.md

 # vgarage

-This resource is basically a super simple garage system that you are able to access from anywhere on the map using '/commands', but it could also be called a vehicle management system due to this resource also deciding whether you own / have a vehicle and where it is at the moment.
+This simple vehicle / garage management system was designed with the intention to move towards a more generic structure, deciding whether you own / have a vehicle and where it is at the moment.
+In other words, with this system you have the ability to access your owned vehicle(s) from anywhere you would like.

 # Usage